SaikrishnaSonnakula/styleguide_source/README.md

 ###Modern styles with Webpack
-If you're using [build-plugin](https://stash.kp.org/projects/RWD/repos/build-plugin/browse) you'll be using webpack Then, include the styles your sass file if you are using modern styles and using webpack:
+If you're using [build-plugin](https://stash.kp.org/projects/RWD/repos/build-plugin/browse) you'll be using webpack If you are using modern styles and using webpack then import the following sass file :

     @import "~styleguide/modern-webpack";

+Legacy:

+    @import "~styleguide/main-webpack";

 Reference this example [kp-header-component](https://stash.kp.org/projects/CDS/repos/kp-header-component/browse)

 ###Not on webpack or using our build-plugin

+    //legacy
+    @import "~styleguide/main";

+    //modern
-    @import "[node_modules or bower_components]/styleguide/lib/legacy/stylesheets/main"
+    @import "~styleguide/modern";

+*Please note*, at some point we will be deprecating legacy - and `styleguide/main` will have the modern styles.

 ####Other optioe
 Styleguide allows you to opt-in various SCSS elements.
 For example if you're developing a component where all you need are the fonts, you're allowed to reference just the `font.scss` like so: